Crafting the story to lay the foundation of a solid blueprint begins long before you start writing the story.

 - Step 1 – Premise: It begins with that perpetual question: What is it you want to write?
 What is this idea that you want to develop into a story?

-- Step 3 – Genre: Now that you have your premise and concept and are clear about what you want to write, you must make sure that you select the right genre that will serve the story best; each genre has specific conventions that are familiar to audiences,will fulfill the expectations of those who watch or read the story.
+- Step 3 – Genre: Each genre has specific conventions that are familiar to audiences/readers and will fulfil the expectations of those who watch or read the story.

-- Step 4 – Theme: Now you have to lay down the foundation of your story.
-Start by asking yourself why you are writing the story?
+- Step 4 – Theme: Start by asking yourself why you are writing the story.
 What do you want people to take away after reading or watching your story?

-- Step 5 – Characters: Now that you have your premise, concept and theme, it’s time to take a closer look at the people who will live in your story and define the roles of the characters.
-Whose story is it?
-Who is the bad guy?
-What are the antagonistic forces that will prevent your main character from achieving his or her goal?
+- Step 5 – Characters: Take a closer look at the people who will live in your story and define the roles of the characters.

-- Step 7 – Plot: Great, now it’s time to find the right plot, or line of dramatic action will you set in motion to keep people involved in your story from start to finish?
-You have to use the ideal plot that will be best for your story.
+- Step 7 – Plot: You have to use the ideal plot that will be best for your story.

-- Step 8 – Story Outline: You have to look at all the events (the parts) that will make up your story.
-The function of your story outline is to write what happens in your story from opening to ending, identifying the story events (scenes) of the most important events in your protagonist’s life.
+- Step 8 – Story Outline: Write what happens in your story from opening to ending, identifying the story events (scenes) of the most important events in your protagonist’s life.

-- Step 9 – Card Outline: The function/ goal of the card outline is to build and dramatise each event, and to explore the exterior and internal lives of your story.
+- Step 9 – Scene Outline: Dramatise each event, and to explore the exterior and internal lives of your story.